Why Are Runners Debating Virtual Clubs vs Smart Treadmills in 2025?

 Consistency and Adherence

 Research indicates that virtual run club participants maintain 78% workout consistency over six months, compared to 65% for solo smart treadmill users.
 However, smart treadmill users show 15% better performance improvements when they do exercise, suggesting higher workout intensity.
+For those interested in comprehensive fitness gear, our guide to best fitness gear for fall 2025 provides insights into home gym equipment and accessories that can complement your running setup.

 Performance Metrics Comparison